Identifying atmospheric fronts based on diabatic processes using the dynamic state index (DSI): Results

 \subsection{Annual cycle}

 In order to quantitatively compare the annual variation of the determined number of fronts with the three methods and to avoid bias due to orography, only a box (shown in Fig. \ref{abb_na-clim}) over the North Atlantic is used.
-The annual cycle of the detected fronts at 600 hPa over this North Atlantic box with the TFP method, the F diagnostic and the DSI method for the three percentiles 95 \%, 97 \%, and 99 \%, respectively is shown in Fig. \ref{abb_cycle}.
+Fig. \ref{abb_cycle} shows the annual cycle of the detected fronts at 600 hPa over this North Atlantic box with the TFP method, the F diagnostic and the DSI method for the three percentiles 95 \%, 97 \%, and 99 \%, respectively.
 Here, ten years from 2010 to 2019 (each day 0 UTC) were considered.
-With the TFP method, more fronts are recorded in winter (maximum in January) than in summer (minimum in July).
-The general fact that fewer fronts are recorded in summer than in winter can be explained by the northward shift of the storm tracks, while the considered box remains fixed.
-Second, regardless of the area considered baroclinicity, mean wind speed and thus relative vorticity are on average weaker in summer than in winter (e.g., \citet{Hoskins2002}).
-Also with the F diagnostic more fronts are detected in winter (maximum in February) than in summer (minimum in August).
-The difference between minimum and maximum is larger with F diagnostic than with all other methods, which can be explained by the fact that both baroclinicity and relative vorticity are higher on average in winter than in summer, and using their product in the F diagnostic then overemphasizes this difference.
-With the DSI method, more fronts are recorded in winter than in summer for all three percentiles, as well.
-The maximum number of fronts is reached in January for all percentiles, the minimum already in May, then the number of fronts increases slightly until another local minimum is reached in August.
-The summer-winter spread is not so pronounced with the DSI method.
-If higher percentiles are used for filtering, fewer fronts are recorded and the difference between summer and winter decreases further.
+All methods detect more fronts in winter than summer, which can be explained by the northward shift of the storm tracks, while the considered box remains fixed, and, regardless of the area considered, baroclinicity, mean wind speed and thus relative vorticity are on average weaker in summer than in winter \citep[e.g.][]{Hoskins2002}.
+With the TFP method, fewer fronts are detected each month than with the F diagnostic, which is in agreement with the global climatology previously considered.
+The range between the minimum and maximum monthly front number is greater with the F diagnostic than with all other methods, which can be explained by the fact that both baroclinicity and relative vorticity are higher on average in winter than in summer, and using their product in the F diagnostic then overemphasizes this difference.
+The DSI method also reflects the annual cycle for all percentile thresholds, although the summer-winter spread is not as pronounced with the DSI method, especially when the threshold is increased.
 The fact that more fronts are recorded with the DSI method in summer than with the other methods is possibly due to the construction of the DSI.
 Regardless of the amount of baroclinicity itself, fronts represent a deviation from the basic state in every season.
-Additionally, the availability of moisture for diabatic processes is larger in summer due to higher temperatures (this will be considered in the next sub chapter).
+In addition, the availability of moisture for diabatic processes is larger in summer due to higher temperatures, which correlates with $\vert DSI \vert$ \citep{Claussnitzer2008,Claussnitzer2009}.